solliancenet/microsoft-mysql-developer-guide/10_BestPractices/10_00_BestPractices.md

 Redundancy (local or geo) must be configured during server creation.
 However, a geo-restore can be performed and allows the modification of these options during the restore process.
 Performing a restore operation will temporarily stop connectivity and any applications will be down during the restore process.

 During a database restore, any supporting items outside of the database will also need to be restored.
 Review the migration process.
 See [Perform post-restore tasks](https://docs.microsoft.com/azure/mysql/concepts-backup#perform-post-restore-tasks) for more information.

+Lastly, note that performing a restore from a backup provisions a new Flexible Server instance.
+Most of the new server's configuration is inherited from the old server, though it depends on the type of restore performed.

+Learn more about backup and restore in Flexible Server from the [Microsoft documentation.](https://docs.microsoft.com/azure/mysql/flexible-server/concepts-backup-restore)

 ## Read replicas